 The Grip: Your Steering Wheel for the Clubface

 Before you ever think about the swing itself, you have to get your hands on the club correctly.
 Your grip is the only connection you have to the club, and it has the biggest influence on where the clubface is pointing at impact.
 Think of it as the steering wheel for your golf shots.
-Get it right, and you're pointed toward the target, get it wrong, and you'll spend your entire swing trying to correct for it.
+Get it right, and you're pointed toward the target, get it wrong, and you'll spend your entire swing trying to correct it.

 Getting Your Lead Hand (Top Hand) Set